Devil’s Bridge to Dolgellau

 In pouring rain, decision time.
 Could we reach the Dyffryn Castell inn by nightfall using Drake’s fine route?
 It was too tight a schedule, so we decided on a plod along the A4120 before rejoining Drake via Parson’s Bridge.
 Uneventful enough, save that the footpath shown leaving the main road at 750786 petered out in marsh, so we had to take the (very pretty) alternative leaving from the little chapel a few hundred yards further along.

-We had intended to take the path at 756994 directly to Machynlleth, but by then had got used to following the waymarks of the fairly recent Glyndwr’s Way diversion, so contoured westwards, with fine views over the town tempered by the realisation that it was an extra mile at the end of a long and wet day.
-You enter the town of Machynlleth through the grounds of Celtica, which those without a walker’s schedule to maintain should visit.
+We had intended to take the path at 756994 directly to Machynlleth, but by then had got used to following the waymarks of the fairly recent Glyndŵr’s Way diversion, so contoured westwards, with fine views over the town tempered by the realisation that it was an extra mile at the end of a long and wet day.
+This also proved very useful when I came back a few years later to complete the bits of Glyndŵr’s Way that I hadn’t done!
+We entered the town of Machynlleth through the grounds of Plas Machylleth, rather regretting that our walker’s schedule gave insufficient time to visit its interpretative centre, Celtica.
+Alas, two years later Celtica closed, a victim of over-optimistic visitor projections.

 Tarrenhendre and Cadair Idris